FinalProjectTeam5/WardrobePlanner/README.md

 # WardrobePlanner

-1. Install these Python modules:
+1. Make sure you have Python 3.10.4 or newer installed and install these Python modules:

    1. mysql-connector-python – 8.0.33